 For that reason, be sure to sip it and enjoy it slowly.
 Because caipirinha is a fresh cocktail perfect for the summer, you can easily drink it as if it was juice, but when you get up to go to the toilet.
 Oh, my.
 Then you realize how strong it really is.

-Pssst: Brazilian lemonade is a delicious non-alcoholic and refreshing drink with…lime.
+Pssst: Brazilian lemonade is a delicious and refreshing drink (no alcohol) with…lime.
 A bit crazy, I know.
 But it’s very, very tasty and perfect for hot days!

 Caipirinha variations you might like

 - Caipirila: prepare your caipirinha recipe with tequila instead of cachaça.

 - Caipimojito: prepare a mojito and use cachaça instead of white rum.

 - Caipiroska: prepare a caipirinha cocktail with vodka.

 - Caipisake: prepare a caipirinha drink with sake.

 - Caipirita: prepare a margarita and use cachaça instead of tequila.